BrentPease1/pease-lab/content/authors/kellycrandall/_index.md

   url: https://coas.siu.edu/forestry/

 # Short bio (displayed in user profile at end of posts)
-bio: Elaine Metz is a Graduate Research Assistant in the Forestry Program at Southern Illinois University.
+bio: Kelly Crandall is a Graduate Research Assistant in the Forestry Program at Southern Illinois University.

 # Interests to show in About widget
 interests:
-- Avian Ecology
+- Carnivore Ecology
-- Bioacoustics
+- Movement Ecology

 # Education to show in About widget
 education:
   courses:
-  - course: BSc in Biology
+  - course: BSc in Animal Science
-    institution: Hollins University, Roanoke, Virginia, USA
+    institution: Cornell University, Ithaca, New York, USA
-    year: 2019
+    year: 2018

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons